Kate-Barnard/python-example/README.md

 ## For WINDOWS:
-If my venv is named `venv`, I'd type `.\venv\Scripts\activate` Once activated into the virtual environment, you'd like `pip install -r requirements.txt`.
+If my venv is named `venv`, I'd type `.\venv\Scripts\activate` Once activated into the virtual environment, you'd type `pip install -r requirements.txt`.
 This installs all libraries that are "requirements" for this project.

 ## For MAC:
-If my venv is named `venv`, I'd type `source venv/bin/activate` Once activated into the virtual environment, you'd like `pip install -r requirements.txt`.
+If my venv is named `venv`, I'd type `source venv/bin/activate` Once activated into the virtual environment, you'd type `pip install -r requirements.txt`.
 This installs all libraries that are "requirements" for this project.

+## For Both:

+Now that you have everything installed, you'll want to go into main.py and modify the variable `name` to be your name.
+Once you have completed this, you can go to

+## Important topics to know:
+Q: What is a gitignore?
+Q: What is requirements.txt?
+Q: Why use a virtual environment?
+Q: What is server side rendering?